Whtneyas/css-to-the-rescue-2223/README.md

 - Css selectors
 - Styling of checkboxes

+ ***

 ### What i wanted to add to my application

 - Wanted to style the checkboxes
+- Description of the moon in the middle of the moon when the radio buttons  are been clicked.
-- Wanted to make the moon
+- Wanted to do more with the backgroud.
+I was very indecisive whether to make it all black.

+ ***

 ### Resources